hartgit/Svelte/README.md

 In the future, I would like to randomize the the cities displayed on the cards.
 Currently, the cooridinates are hard coded.
 However as it is not really possible to randomize geocoordinates and still get a functioning location for the current api, this would have to be done by either using a database or a different api that has only relevant city information.

-I would also liek to turn the card component into a slider that allows the user to scroll through cities.
+I would also like to turn the card component into a slider that allows the user to scroll through cities.

 ## Run